orlof/dcpu-admiral/README.md

  - https://github.com/orlof/dcpu-compiler
    - Python 2.7, Notchian syntax
  - https://github.com/orlof/dcpu-debugger
-   - Java 1.8, graphical ui
+   - Java 1.8, graphical UI

 Those are pretty sophisticated and field proven tools, but will lack proper releases and packaging until someone other than me starts using them ;)